A family of permutationally invariant quantum codes: A new family of permutation-invariant Codes

 \section{A new family of permutation-invariant Codes}

-In this section, we present a new family of permutation-invariant codes, defined by the parameters $g,m$, and $\delta$.
-Here, $g$ is the gap parameter, $m$ is the occupancy number, and $\delta$ is an auxiliary parameter to adjust the code length.
+In this section, we present a new family of permutation-invariant codes, defined by the parameters $g,m,\delta$, and $\epsilon$.
+Here, $g$ is the gap parameter, $m$ is the occupancy number, $\delta$ is a parameter to adjust the code length, and the parameter $ \epsilon $ determines the sign of the coefficients.
 The code we construct encodes one logical qubit into $n=2gm+\delta+1$ physical qubits.
 The following combinatorial identities, proved in Appendix~\ref{sec:Proofs}, will play a role in the construction. \begin{lemma} Let $n, g, m, a ,r$ be integers such that $g>0$ and $0\leq a \leq r \leq 2m < n/g$.
 Then

 \end{lemma}

 \begin{lemma} For any real $x$ and integer $m$ such that $x>m>0,$

 \end{lemma}